-The paper shows how the proposal might work concretely through a set of simulations.
+Part I of the paper elaborates on the basic argument.
+Part II shows how the proposal might work concretely through a set of simulations.
 We consider a list of developing countries that specialize in oil.
 How would the export competitiveness and financial health of each have been affected over the last 30 years by some alternative currency pegs -- to oil, to the dollar, to the euro or to the yen -- as opposed to the currency regime that it actually followed?
+A new theoretical appendix can be considered Part III; it compares the stabilizing properties of the proposal to Peg the Export Price to two alternatives: pegging the exchange rate and pegging the CPI.